PRATHAMKUKUDKAR/NextGen/MCSA/Notes/Readmi.md

 # 🖥️ Workgroup vs Domain in Windows Networking

-## 📌 Overview
-In Windows networking, computers can be organized into **Workgroups** or **Domains**.
-Both define how resources, security, and administration are managed across multiple systems.

----

 ## 🔹 Workgroup
 A **Workgroup** is a peer-to-peer network model where each computer is responsible for its own security and management.